-Because the tick feeds transiently and painlessly at night, most patients do not report a history of tick bite but may report an overnight exposure to caves or rustic dwellings.
+Because the tick feeds transiently and painlessly at night and does not remain attached for a long time, most patients do not report a history of tick bite but may report an overnight exposure to caves or rustic dwellings.
 When present, louse infestation is usually obvious.

 The incubation period ranges from 3 to 11 days (median, 6 days).
 Sudden chills mark the onset, followed by high fever, tachycardia, severe headache, vomiting, muscle and joint pain, and often delirium.
 An erythematous macular or purpuric rash may appear early over the trunk and extremities.
 Conjunctival, subcutaneous, or submucous hemorrhages may be present.
 Fever remains high for 3 to 5 days, then clears abruptly, indicating a turning point in the disease.
 The duration of illness ranges from 1 to 54 days (median, 18 days).
 Later in the several weeks' course of the disease, jaundice, hepatomegaly, splenomegaly, myocarditis, and heart failure may occur, especially in louse-borne disease.
 Other symptoms may include ophthalmitis, iridocyclitis, exacerbation of asthma, and erythema multiforme.
 Meningismus is rare.
 Spontaneous abortion can occur.

 Patients are usually asymptomatic for several days to ≥ 1 wk between the initial episode and the first relapse.
 Relapses, related to the cyclic development of the parasites, occur with a sudden return of fever and often arthralgia and all the former symptoms and signs.
 Jaundice is more common during relapse.
 The illness clears as before, but 2 to 10 similar episodes may follow at intervals of 1 to 2 wk.
 The episodes become progressively less severe, and patients eventually recover as they develop immunity.